charlola/hugo-theme-charlolamode/README.md

 ## Thank you!

 I'd love to get feedback.
 Send a message via LinkedIn.
 Feel free to support this page with a [coffee donation](https://ko-fi.com/heycharlola) :)

+## Online Website

+To push your website online, use Azure Static Web or Netflify.
+I used Azure Static Web.